gmmorris/gmmorris.github.io/_posts/2018-08-04-feedback-and-cake.md

 >
 > When we were pairing on Monday, there were several different occasions during the session when I was driving and you tried to explain something to me which I didn't understand, so you pulled the keyboard away from me and typed the code yourself.
 >
-> This made me feel stupid that I didn't understand and like I was more a burden on you than your pair.
+> When you did this I felt stupid that I didn't understand and like I was more a burden on you than your pair.

 We'll discuss what feedback actually is in the next section, but this example shows you an example of how feedback is directed, specific, balanced and short.